tylerbadger23/DeskApp/README.md

 # Personal Companion Desktop App
-Amazon Crawler is an Electron Js application for desktop utilkitioes (price checker, notepad, url tracker, etc...)
+Personal Companion is an Electron Js application for desktop utilkitioes (price checker, notepad, url tracker, etc...)

 Wanna learn more or download the app?